Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Abstract

 \section{Abstract}

-We examine the effects of SMBH feedback on the CGM using a cosmological hydrodynamic simulation \citep[{\sc Romulus25};][]{Tremmel2017} and a set of four zoom-in ``genetically modified'' Milky Way-mass galaxies sampling different evolutionary paths.
-By tracing the distribution of metals in the circumgalactic medium (CGM), we show that \ion{O}{6} is a sensitive indicator of supermassive black hole (SMBH) feedback.
+We examine the effects of supermassive black hole (SMBH) feedback on the circumgalactic medium (CGM) using a cosmological hydrodynamic simulation \citep[{\sc Romulus25};][]{Tremmel2017} and a set of four zoom-in ``genetically modified'' Milky Way-mass galaxies sampling different evolutionary paths.
+By tracing the distribution of metals in the CGM, we show that \ion{O}{6} is a sensitive indicator of SMBH feedback.
 First, we calculate the column densities of \ion{O}{6} in simulated Milky Way-mass galaxies and compare them with observations from the COS-Halos Survey.
 Our simulations show column densities of \ion{O}{6} in the CGM consistent with those of COS-Halos star forming and quenched galaxies.
 These results contrast with those from previous simulation studies which typically underproduce CGM column densities of \ion{O}{6}.
 We determine that a galaxy's star formation history and assembly record have little effect on the amount of \ion{O}{6} in its CGM.
-Instead, column densities of \ion{O}{6} are closely tied to galaxy halo mass and BH growth history.
+Instead, column densities of \ion{O}{6} are closely tied to galaxy halo mass and black hole growth history.
 The set of zoom-in, genetically modified Milky Way-mass galaxies indicates that the SMBH drives highly metal-enriched material out into its host galaxy's halo which in turn elevates the column densities of \ion{O}{6} in the CGM.

 \keywords{Gas physics -- Galaxies: circumgalactic medium -- Galaxies: spiral -- Galaxies: kinematics and dynamics -- Methods: Numerical}